maithilicharan/ledger-application/README.md

    This needs to be removed and comprehensive Account and Wallet Management needs to be implemented.
 Apparently this needs bit of time to implement
 3. **Database** : At the moment application using InMemory database.
-This needs to be replaced with actual database implementation, respective scaffolding and the support from Axon frame work already exists.
+This needs to be replaced with actual database implementation, respective scaffolding and the support from Axon framework already exists.
 4. **Final Point** :  Application needs thorough testing around end to end scenarios.
 This could be easily done, since I have the framework in place to perform further development and testing.